 Offer More of Your Best Sellers

 What is your top seller(s)?
 This is the product you should look to for inspiration.
-Can you spin it off into more products, more colors, more sizes, whatever the case may be.
+Can you spin it off into more products, more colors, more shapes, more sizes, whatever the case may be.
 Why do you think there are so many coffee options at a Starbucks?
-So if my best seller is a wooden cutting board in the shape of Texas, then I want to consider offering cutting boards in other state shapes or maybe a cutting board that looks like the Texas state flag or a famous Texas landmark.
+So if my best seller is a wooden cutting board in the shape of Texas, then maybe I want to consider offering cutting boards that looks like the Texas state flag or a famous Texas landmark.
 Stick with what works.

 Expand Your Target Market

 I have always reminded my customers not to focus solely on the most obvious customer.
 Is your product suitable for businesses?
 In other words, have you thought about selling your wooden cutting boards to restaurants and cafes for serving the bread of other types of appetizers?
-Maybe you can customize the board with their logo (free advertising when people are taking a selfie of their food!).
+Maybe you can customize the board with their logo (free advertising for them when people are taking a selfie of their food).
 Have you strictly been targeting women buyers?
-Maybe men would like a cutting board for beside their barbecue for cutting meat (they do, see next point).
+Maybe men would like a cutting board for their barbecue (they do, see next point).